Definition. The greatest common divisor of two integers (not both zero) is the largest integer which divides both of them.

 If a and b are integers (not both 0), the greatest common divisor of a and b is denoted .

-(In Britain, the greatest common divisor is often called the highest common factor.)
+(The greatest common divisor is sometimes called the greatest common factor or highest common factor.)

 You were probably able to do the last examples by factoring the numbers in your head.
 For instance, to find , you see that 2 is the only integer bigger than 1 which divides both 4 and 6.